WHY SIX PLACES WORLDWIDE SIGNED SUNSCREEN BANS

 After Scientists conducted research on the effects of Oxybenzone and Octinoxate on reefs, the island of Bonaire, an island municipality of the Netherlands, also unanimously voted to ban the sale of reef-killing sun protection on its shores by 2021.

-Palau is also set to become a country to enact a sunscreen ban.
+Palau is also set to enact a sunscreen ban.
 Starting in 2020 businesses could be fined up to 1,000 Dollars for selling non-biodegradable sunscreens.

 Why Did These Regions Ban Certain Sunscreen Ingredients?